-As earlier stated, these fraud laws are charged, prosecuted, and punished according to PEN 484.
+As stated earlier, these fraud laws are charged, prosecuted, and punished according to PC 484.
 Under this law, various sections describe the multiple violations that could be charged as credit card fraud.
 They are:

-- PEN 484(g) – If you fraudulently or unlawfully use an account or a card, you will face charges for violating PEN 484g.
+- PC 484(g) – If you fraudulently or unlawfully use an account or card, you will face charges for violating PC 484(g).
 You must never use a fake, expired, or stolen card to purchase goods or services under this statute when you know it is invalid.
 Additionally, using the same card to obtain the cash is also an offense punished under this statute.

-- PEN 484(h) – This statute deals with fraud concerning a retailer or a business owner.
+- PC 484(h) – This statute deals with fraud concerning a retailer or a business owner.
 You will be prosecuted for violating this law if you:

 - Accept payments through a revoked, stolen, fake, or forged card when you are aware it is invalid

 - Present falsified evidence detailing a trade to receive money for services or goods sold when no transaction happened